cr0wg4n/js-ts-level-up/README.md

 [here](https://bun.sh/) to download bun.

 ## Content
-* Functional programming with JS
+* Functional programming
+  * Monoids, Here is a cool material about it: [youtube video](https://www.youtube.com/watch?v=C2w45qRc3aU)

 > Disclaimer: This guide will be used to advance my career at my actual company